kedro-org/kedro/docs/source/11_tools_integration/01_pyspark.md

 The `DeltaTableDataSet` does not support `save()` operation, as the updates happen in place inside the node function, i.e. through `DeltaTable.update()`, `DeltaTable.delete()`, `DeltaTable.merge()`.

-> Since the save operation happens within the `node` via the DeltaTable API, the Kedro `before_dataset_saved` hook will not be triggered.
+> Note: If you have defined an implementation for the Kedro `before_dataset_saved`/`after_dataset_saved` hook, the hook will not be triggered.
+This is because the save operation happens within the `node` itself, via the DeltaTable API.

 ```python
 Pipeline(